 WHEATON, Ill.
 (WLS) —

-A former Wheaton College football player charged in the team’s hazing scandal will be back to court Thursday.
+A former Wheaton College football player charged in the team’s hazing scandal pleaded guilty to a misdemeanor in court on Thursday.

-Spielman is the son of former Ohio State and all-pro linebacker Chris Spielman.
-He and four other Wheaton College football players were charged last fall with aggravated battery, mob action and unlawful restraint in connection to a hazing scandal in 2016.
+Spielman and four other Wheaton College football players were charged last fall with aggravated battery, mob action and unlawful restraint in connection to a hazing scandal in 2016.

 A student who has identified himself as Charles Nagy says the players beat and bound him in his dorm room, then took him to a baseball field, leaving him there partially clothed.

-Nagy filed a lawsuit last week against the players and school.
+Last week, Nagy filed a lawsuit last week against the school and all the players except Spielman.
 He says he had to have surgery from some of his injuries.
 He also withdrew from the school.

 (Copyright ©2018 WLS-TV.
 All Rights Reserved.)